-- should not be used concomitantly with PARNATE. - 76 6.
-In combination with selective serotonin reuptake inhibitors (SSRIs) - As a general rule, PARNATE should not be administered in combination with any SSRI.
+5. In combination with selective serotonin reuptake inhibitors (SSRIs) or selective norepinephrine reuptake inhibitors (SNRIs)

-78 There have been reports of serious, sometimes fatal, reactions (including hyperthermia, rigidity,

-- 79 myoclonus, autonomic instability with possible rapid fluctuations of vital signs, and mental - 80 status changes that include extreme agitation progressing to delirium and coma) in patients - 81 receiving fluoxetine (Prozac®, Eli Lilly and Company) in combination with a monoamine
+As a general rule, PARNATE should not be administered in combination with any SSRI or SNRI.
+There have been reports of serious, sometimes fatal, reactions (including hyperthermia, rigidity, myoclonus, autonomic instability with possible rapid fluctuations of vital signs, and mental status changes that include extreme agitation progressing to delirium and coma) in patients receiving a SSRI (e.g., fluoxetine, Prozac[®], Eli Lilly and Company) or a SNRI (e.g., venlafaxine, Effexor[®], Effexor XR[®], Wyeth) in combination with a monoamine oxidase inhibitor

-- 82 oxidase inhibitor (MAOI), and in patients who have recently discontinued fluoxetine and are - 83 then started on an MAOI.
-Some cases presented with features resembling neuroleptic malignant - 84 syndrome.
-Therefore, fluoxetine and other SSRIs should not be used in combination with an - 85 MAOI, or within 14 days of discontinuing therapy with an MAOI.
-Since fluoxetine and its major - 86 metabolite have very long elimination half-lives, at least 5 weeks should be allowed after stopping fluoxetine before starting an MAOI.
-87 - At least 2 weeks should be allowed after stopping sertraline (Zoloft®, Pfizer) or paroxetine 88 - (Paxil®, GlaxoSmithKline) before starting an MAOI.
-89
+(MAOI), and in patients who have recently discontinued a SSRI or SNRIand are then started on an MAOI.
+Some cases presented with features resembling neuroleptic malignant syndrome.
+Therefore SSRIs and SNRIs should not be used in combination with an MAOI, or within 14 days of discontinuing therapy with an MAOI.

+Since fluoxetine and its major metabolite have very long elimination half-lives, at least 5 weeks should be allowed after stopping fluoxetine before starting an MAOI.

+At least 2 weeks should be allowed after stopping sertraline (Zoloft[®], Pfizer) or paroxetine (Paxil[®], Paxil CR[®], GlaxoSmithKline) before starting an MAOI.